-Serum aluminum may be useful in the assessment of aluminum toxicity due to dialysis and is the preferred test for routine screening.
-For chronic exposure, Aluminum, Urine (0099408) is preferred.
+Preferred test for routine aluminum screening.
+May be useful in the assessment of aluminum toxicity due to dialysis.
+Aluminum urine testing is preferred for chronic exposure.

 Quantitative Inductively Coupled Plasma-Mass Spectrometry

 Tue, Thu, Sat

 Diet, medication, and nutritional supplements may introduce interfering substances.
 Patient should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications (upon the advice of their physician).

 Separate from cells ASAP or within 2 hours of collection.
 Transfer 2 mL serum to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116) available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
 (Min: 0.5 mL)

 Plasma.
 Specimens that are not separated from the red cells or clot within 2 hours.
 Specimens collected in containers other than specified.
 Specimens transported in containers other than specified.

 Ambient: Indefinitely; Refrigerated: Indefinitely; Frozen: Indefinitely (If the specimen is drawn and stored in the appropriate container, the trace element values do not change with time.)

 Serum aluminum greater than 50.0 µg/L is consistent with overload and may correlate with toxicity.